za3k/za3k.com/archive/logic_potions.md

     - If the brew and Rule are compatible, the author passes the challenge and the challenger LOSES.
     - If the brew and Rule are incompatible, the author fails the challenge and LOSES.

-## variants
-### faster
-For a faster game.
-Whoever makes someone LOSE first wins, and the game is over.
-### simpler
-For a simpler set of rules.
-Challenging Rules is not allowed at all.
-Note, this game can end in a deadlock with good players.
-### passing the buck
-- If an author is challenged, partway through that challenge the author may "pass the buck", interrupting the process to themselves challenge a lower-numbered Rule.
-Whether they succeed or fail, the original challenge is abandoned.
-The original challenger may continue to challenge Rules as usual, including Rules by the original author.
-- If the active player is brewing a potion and someone calls ILLEGAL, they are allowed to "pass the buck" with a Contradiction Challenge with those exact ingredients, mid-brew.
-If they succeed, they keep their ingredients and start their brew phase over.
-### mathematical
-STILL LEGAL is removed from the game, and Redundancy Challenges are added to the game in its place.
-This means new Rules no longer relate to the brew in any way.
 ### emperical potions
 This is closer to real empericism (which I like), but it makes the game slower and more think-y (which I don't).
 This variation also requires the 'mathematical' variant, because Rules must always keep current and past brews legal.